Arcadia-Science/2024-disco-raman-hackathon/README.md

 ### Methods

 Below is a brief, stepwise overview of how to generate each figure in the pub (and in doing so perform each corresponding analysis).
+The outputs are stored in the `results/` directory.

 1. Generate Figure 2 (visualization of raw spectra) by running `notebooks/Fig-2_Raw-Spectra.ipynb`.
-2. Generate Figure 3 (spectral clustering of samples via PCA and LDA) by running `code/raman-cluster-plot.R`.
+2. Generate Figure 3 (spectral clustering of samples via PCA and LDA) by running `Rscript code/raman-cluster-plot.R` from the root of the repository.
-3. Generate Figure 4 (local importance and contribution of spectra in predicting alcohol content) by running `code/beer_spectra_analysis.R`.
+3. Generate Figure 4 (local importance and contribution of spectra in predicting alcohol content) by running `Rscript code/beer_spectra_analysis.R` from the root of the repository.
-4. Generate Figure 5 (local importance and contribution of spectra in predicting perceived heat) by running `code/chili_seed_spectra_analysis.R`.
+4. Generate Figure 5 (local importance and contribution of spectra in predicting perceived heat) by running `Rscript code/chili_seed_spectra_analysis.R` from the root of the repository.

 ### Compute Specifications